- Title

 - Curatorial Notes

-Although parchment had already begun to pass out of vogue elsewhere in the Islamic world, this bifolium, copied in gold ink on parchment, reflects the conservative nature of Spain in the thirteenth century, as does its distinctive script.
-Known as Maghribi, after the region of North Africa that roughly encompasses modern Morocco, this graceful cursive script developed in the twelfth century in both Spain and North Africa, and its use is restricted to these regions.
+Although parchment had already begun to pass out of vogue elsewhere in the Islamic world, its use in this double folio from a manuscript of the Qur’an reflects the conservative nature of Spain at this time, as does its distinctive script.
+Known as maghribi, after the region of North Africa that roughly encompasses modern Morocco, this graceful cursive script developed in the twelfth century in both Spain and North Africa, and its use is restricted to these regions.
+The lavish use of gold ink for the text, and the marking of each verse—instead of every five or ten verses—with a golden rosette, while the vocalization and recitation marks are added in red, yellow, green, and blue inks, indicates that this was a costly and labor-intensive manuscript.

 - Selected Bibliography